thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/customise-website-carbon-calculations.md

 ## Overview

-The Sustainable Web Design model is a methodology which provides a general framework that can be used to estimate a website's carbon emissions.
+The Sustainable Web Design Model is a methodology which provides a general framework that can be used to estimate a website's carbon emissions.
 Being able to adjust the underlying variables used in the model allows developers to return more accurate, scenario specific carbon estimates.

-In this tutorial, you will learn how to adjust the variables used by the Sustainable Web Design model in CO2.js.
+In this tutorial, you will learn how to adjust the variables used by the Sustainable Web Design Model in CO2.js.
 Then, you will calculate the CO2 emissions of transferring 1 gigabyte (GB) of data.

 ### Methodologies

-It is also worth noting that what we will cover in this tutorial only works with the Sustainable Web Design model in CO2.js.
+It is also worth noting that what we will cover in this tutorial only works with the Sustainable Web Design Model in CO2.js.
 Check out the [_Methodologies for calculating website carbon_ page](/co2js/explainer/methodologies-for-calculating-website-carbon) to learn more about the model itself.

 ## Learning goals